 - Clayton gets its first LEED (Leadership in Energy and Environmental Design) certified building.
 Many projects in Clayton are registered for LEED certification, but Shaw Park Plaza at 1 N. Brentwood Boulevard is the first to become certified for Existing Building Operations and Maintenance.

-- Clayton updates its Residential Composting Ordinance to allow the reuse of specific household waste materials for mulching as an alternative to landfill disposal.
+- Clayton updated its Residential Composting Ordinance to allow the reuse of specific household waste materials for mulching as an alternative to landfill disposal.

 - The Clayton Green Sheet is available to provide information on sustainable development resources to Architectural and Site Plan Review applicants.
 Energy efficient buildings that are designed, constructed and operated for optimal performance and resource conservation are able to demonstrate reduced negative environmental impacts, improved occupant wellbeing and profitability from energy savings.

-Question: Are there sustainable alternatives to help supplement the fossil fuels we use heat our homes?
+Sustainable alternatives to supplement fossil fuels we use to heat our homes.